 - If your results don’t seem dark enough, wait until the next day before reapplying.
 Some self tanners continue to work for hours after the application.

-If you are traveling this summer, have fun, be safe, wear your sunscreen and make lots of memories.
+If you are traveling this summer, have fun, be safe, wear your sunscreen, wash your hands like crazy, and make lots of memories.

-Even the insane “my kid threw up in line at Disney World” stories make for great family lore.
-If you are planning to stay home and let everyone relax and watch tv for a while this summer, you’re my spirit animal.
+If you’re planning to stay home and let everyone relax and watch tv for a while this summer, you’re my spirit animal.

 Try to carve out some me time and treat yourself with a little faux glow.
 Lock your bedroom door and just slip fruit snacks under the door to keep the wild ones at bay.